-There may be lots of user records data in your online user management system.
+There may be a lot of user records data in your online user management system.
 However, we need to export it as a more structured data set and have it stored into the local side for further analysis.
-For most business or enterprises, it can be costly to crawl data from websites by programming.
+For most businesses and enterprises, it can be costly to crawl data from websites by programming.
 Here, I can share with you the way how I crawl data from my online management system.
 Normally, I use Octoparse, which is an automatic web scraper/crawler that’s designed for non-programmers.
 We can just easily collect the target data by simple drag & click.
-While, concerned about privacy, I can’t directly show you how to crawl my own user management site.
-However, I will take Rakuten.com for an example to show you how it works to crawl the target data using this free web scraper tool.
-The operation interface is as below.
-Now, let’s see how to crawl online data with Octoparse.
+While concerned about privacy, I can’t directly show you how to crawl my own user management site.
+However, I will take Rakuten.com as an example to show you how it works to crawl the target data using this free web scraping tool.

-Once finishing configuration of the task, click the next step by following the instructions and select “Local Extraction”.
-Then, you will see how the data is extracted in the data extraction pane so smoothly within a short period of time, just like the demo shown below.
+Click the next step by following the instructions and select “Local Extraction”.
+Then, you are able to see how the data is extracted in the data extraction panel within a short period of time.

-Octoparse enables us to extract data to various formats, saying any types of database, excel, txt, html, etc. You can pick up one way you’d export based on your needs.
+Octoparse enables us to extract data to various formats including but not limited to Excel, CSV, HTML and etc. You can choose the way you’d export based on your needs.

 Back to my experimental case, I have exported my whole data into excel.
-Now, I will begin digging into if these two factors (Login frequency, goods number) really intertwine with each other.
-The data collected in the previous step.1 is shown in the table below (Note: The table only shows parts of the data crawled).
+Now, I will dig into if these two factors (Login frequency, goods number) really intertwine with one another.
+The data collected is reorganized and shown in the table below (Note: The table only shows parts of the data crawled).

 This has assumed a scenario that people with a login frequency falling in the range between 2 and 5 may exhibit a higher inclination to purchase.
 Additionally, by observing the red trend line, we could presume that the higher the login frequency is within this range, the more products the customers are willing to buy.
 However, this is just a subjective guess.
 We now need to go further to test our hypothesis.